itamar-farjun/16-bit-Custom-CPU/README.md

 # Custom 16-bit Multi-Cycle RISC CPU

 ## Overview
 This repository contains the VHDL implementation of a custom 16-bit Von Neumann RISC processor.
-The project encompasses the complete logic design of the CPU core, designed from scratch, including a custom Instruction Set Architecture (ISA), Control Unit (FSM), ALU, and Register File.
+Developed as an independent personal project out of a passion for computer architecture, it encompasses the complete logic design of the CPU core from scratch, including a custom Instruction Set Architecture (ISA), Control Unit (FSM), ALU, and Register File.

 Currently, the project is verified via simulation (Vivado) using a dedicated Testbench, with hardware deployment planned for the near future.